At Google, when you asked a question, you could sometimes get a response providing answers to questions such as:

 Some media and blog attention has been focused upon knowledge bases at Google, with a presentation at KDD ’14 on an introduction to The Google Vault, which is one of many projects going on at Google.
-It was pointed to last week by an article in New Scientist magazine, and covered several places on the Web since, including a post I wrote on the Go Fish Digital site titled Good Bye Knowledge Graph, Hello Google Knowledge Vault?, and an article by Gregg Sterling at Search Engine Land named Google â€œKnowledge Vaultâ€ To Power Future Of Search.
+It was pointed to last week by an article in New Scientist magazine.
+It covered several places on the Web since, including a post I wrote on the Go Fish Digital site titled Good Bye Knowledge Graph, Hello Google Knowledge Vault?, and an article by Gregg Sterling at Search Engine Land named Google â€œKnowledge Vaultâ€ To Power Future Of Search.

 Gregg got a response to his post from Google:

 I mentioned that Andrew Hogue was in charge of a project, according to his resume, to annotate web pages and build a more structured web semantically.
 He is listed as the co-inventor of a patent on a Browseable fact repository which is the focus of this post.
 It’s not a Knowledge Vault or even a Knowledge Graph, but it describes a predecessor to those.
-Knowledge bases were known back then, and the patent starts by telling us of the history behind them, and the problem this patent was intended to solve.
+Knowledge bases were known back then, and the patent starts by telling us of the history behind them and the problem this patent was intended to solve.
 As for history:

 Knowledge bases are collections of facts and data organized into a systematic arrangement of information.
 Online knowledge bases have become increasingly prevalent on the Internet, and examples include WordNet, Wikipedia, Webopedia, and similar online encyclopedias, dictionaries, and document collections.

 These knowledge bases are typically organized around individual documents (“articles”) that describe topics of interest, such as persons, places, events, fields of knowledge, and the like.

 Each article on a particular subject or topic is the primary unit of storage and manipulation.
 That is, articles as a whole are used to describe a topic, and articles themselves are stored as single documents typically containing a large block of unstructured (other than for formatting) text.